zsiki/ls/doc/source/tutorial.rst

 Select one or more target points (the id in fieldbook is shown in brackets) and add to used points, click calculate and coordinates will be calculated.
 Results of the calculation can be seen in the result widget.

-**TODO**
-*This example for point 5002 is not ideal.
-Why do not we add simple polar points?
-There are observed detail points from 1_tr and 3_tr!*

 Traverse calculations
 :::::::::::::::::::::